 Before leaving, ensure the fire is thoroughly out.
 Douse any embers with water.
 Scatter or bury the cold charcoal and ashes.

-If you are faced with a bushfire:
+What if you are faced with a bushfire?

 It is essential that you don’t panic, but instead remain calm and plan your actions carefully.

 If the fire is some distance away, consider ditching non-essential gear or consumables like food to allow you to move more quickly to a safer area.

 Never try to outrun the fire.

 Fires move the fastest, and burn the strongest, at the front.
 Rather than trying to stay in front of a fire, you are better off heading to the side, or flank, where the fire will likely be burning with less intensity.

 Never go uphill, unless you know of an extremely well protected refuge nearby.
 Fires will burn with the greatest intensity at the top of hills, and move fastest as they climb a slope.
 It is almost always best to move downhill.